 ISTPs are good at working with their hands and with tools, so when they are not at work, they may be tinkering on a car or motorcycle.
 Quiet and reserved, they may seem cool or aloof to people who don't know them well.
 They don’t like to talk much, and when they do talk their comments can be blunt and insensitive.
 Independent and restless, ISTPs can become easily bored.
 When it comes to their feelings, they are more likely to drink on it than deal with it.
 If Wolverine wasn't a mutant, he would likely be a race car driver, police officer, mechanic, or forester.

-ESFPs have great reactions to situations, but they have difficulty disciplining themselves or others.
-They're not the most strategic of the X-Men, but what they lack in innovation they make up for with flexibility, optimism, and excellent interpersonal skills.
-Spontaneous, playful, generous, warm, sociable, and entertaining, ESFPs are good at persuading others and facilitating conflict resolution.
-If they weren't mutants, Rogue and Gambit would probably be performers, promoters, salesmen, or the teachers that every kid hopes they get.
+ESFPs have great reactions to situations, but they have difficulty disciplining themselves or others, which is why Scott can't resist the opportunity to "steal some shit" and why he comes off as a big kid even to the Avengers on the team who are younger than him.
+ESFPs are not the most strategic of types, but what they lack in innovation they make up for with flexibility, optimism, and excellent interpersonal skills.
+Spontaneous, playful, generous, warm, sociable, and entertaining, ESFPs are good at persuading others and facilitating conflict resolution, like when Scott helps Hank Pym and Hope repair their relationship.
+If he wasn't a mutant, Ant Man would probably be a performer, promoter, salesman, or that cool teacher that every kid hopes they get.
+You can see Scott's whimsical nature and ability to relate to kids in the way he relates to his daughter and plays with her on the cardboard amusement ride he created.

 ISFPs are probably the most unpredictable of the introverted types.
 Why did Professor X have such a hard time locating Nightcrawler?
 Was it because he liked teleporting?
 Was that his way of indulging an ISFP impulse to to go off somewhere for a quiet moment?
 Modest, sensitive, generous, and kind, ISFPs are practical and realistic helpers who like to help people in tangible ways, as long as it doesn't involve disciplining or criticizing others.
 They are observant of the people and things around them and are inclined to give people the benefit of the doubt.
 ISFPs are more likely to express their passions through actions than words.
 They don't tend to look beyond the present or prepare in advance.
 If he wasn't hanging from church rafters, Nightcrawler might find career satisfaction as a designer, carpenter, dancer, painter, or chef.
 Nightcrawler’s stint in the circus is consistent with the ISFP’s artistic and aesthetic tendencies.
 He can be a loyal follower and team player, especially when the team takes time to get to know him and appreciate his personal values.